zcserei/CalculateDueDate/README.md

 `npm test` will run the unit tests.

 **Note:** You need to have Mocha installed globally to run the tests.
 In order to do so, run `npm install -g mocha`.
 Tested with version `5.2.0`.

+## Usage

+Call the `calculateDueDate` or `targetDate` functions with the appropriate parameters to reveal the expected turnaround time.